jeromeetienne/physics.js/README.md

 physics.js is my attempts to make box2d easier to use.
 It has chained API (ala jQuery) and a plugin system.
 Examples will be provided and well documented.

-### Motivation

-This project started as an attempts to make a 2d buggy game.